saskiaopdam/WINC_Backend/superpy/usage.md

 ```

 **Note:**
 To go back to another date than yesterday, use the "days_ago" subcommand.
-Is will print the result x days ago:
+It will print the result x days ago:

 ```
 ➜  superpy git:(main) ✗ python super.py days_ago 4
-Your last calculation was profit.
+Last calculation: profit.
-Profit 4 days ago (2022-03-23):
+Profit 4 days ago (2022-03-25):
-0
+-3.0
 ➜  superpy git:(main) ✗
 ```